 Tuscany’s second city, Siena will lift your soul and fill you with awe.
-Take in the splendour of the medieval architecture as you find your way through the city’s winding streets, before reaching Piazza del Campo.
+Take in the splendour of medieval architecture as you find your way through the city’s winding streets, before reaching Piazza del Campo.
 This piazza is Siena’s crowning glory – one of Europe’s finest medieval squares.

 It is also the location for the Palio horse race, one of Italy’s most popular sporting events.
 Steeped in medieval traditions, the race takes place twice a year.
 Nowadays, it is more about pageantry and civic pride than actual sporting prowess.
 It’s truly a unique spectacle to experience, and a reminder that Tuscany’s medieval past is still very much alive in modern times.

-First settled by the Etruscans , Montalcino is sure to transport you back in time – not much has changed in Montalcino since the 16th century!
-Named after the oak trees native to the area, the town has breathtaking views across the Asso, Ombrone and Arbia valleys.
+First settled by the Etruscans, Montalcino is sure to transport you back in time – not much has changed in Montalcino since the 16th century!
+Named after the oak trees native to the area, the town has breathtaking views across the Asso, Ombrone, and Arbia valleys.

 Montalcino is a fairytale town, sitting atop a hill and surrounded by medieval walls with a fortress guarding the entrance.
 The landscape around the town is dotted with silvery olive groves and vineyards, as well as the natural park of Val d’Orcia.
 If you’re looking for a classic Tuscan landscape – Montalcino is the place for you!

 It’s no secret that Tuscany is famous for producing excellent red wines, but one of the best is Brunello di Montalcino – made from grapes grown in the vineyards of Montalcino.
-The town is filled with arts and crafts shops, cafes and restaurants for you to peruse at your leisure through the winding medieval streets, before enjoying a glass (or bottle) of the world-renowned Brunello!
+The town is filled with arts and crafts shops, cafes, and restaurants for you to peruse at your leisure through the winding medieval streets, before enjoying a glass (or bottle) of the world-renowned Brunello!

-Designed to be ‘The Ideal City of the Renaissance,’ the small town of Pienza was created by humanist Pope Pius II in the 15th century .
+Designed to be ‘The Ideal City of the Renaissance,’ the small town of Pienza was created by humanist Pope Pius II in the 15th century.
 Unhappy with the design of the humble village he grew up in, Piccolomini decided he wanted to create a beautiful hometown more befitting of his status as Pope!

 Pienza is also the city of cheese – you’ll find the streets of the small town filled with shops selling their world-renowned pecorino cheese!
 End your day of exploration with a dinner of Pici con Cacio Pepe, a classic dish made with pecorino.

 Arezzo is the provincial capital of eastern Tuscany and is only an hour by train from Florence.
-You’ll soon discover this city is incredibly rich in art, history and architecture, as it’s been populated since the 5th century BC!
+You’ll soon discover this city is incredibly rich in art, history, and architecture, as it’s been populated since the 5th century BC!
 The city has a number of Etruscan and Roman relics, although the ancient parts of the city were mostly demolished during the Gothic War and an invasion by the Lombards in the 6th century.

 Sadly, much of the medieval city was destroyed during WW2, as the site of battles between the German army and the British and New Zealand armies.
 Luckily the beautiful medieval Piazza Grande survived, as well as the Romanesque church of Santa Maria della Pieve which sits on the square.

-One of the main attractions of Arezzo are the frescos by Renaissance artist Piero della Francesca.
+One of the main attractions of Arezzo is the frescos by Renaissance artist Piero della Francesca.
 His most famous fresco, The Legend of the True Cross, can be found in the Basilica di San Francesco.